christiaan/InlineStyle/README.md

-InlineStyler
+InlineStyle
 ============

-InlineStyler provides an easy way to apply embedded and external stylesheets directly as inline styles on the HTML tags.
+InlineStyle provides an easy way to apply embedded and external stylesheets directly as inline styles on the HTML tags.
 This is especially targetted at mail clients which mostly dont support stylesheets but do support the style attribute for HTML tags.